What is an Appeal? | How Do I Start my Appeal? | Briefs and Informal Briefs | Deadlines in an Appeal

 - In civil cases involving child custody, visitation, guardianship of the person of a minor or disabled person, termination of parental rights, adoption, and child in need of assistance, the time frame is shorter.
 If there is a pre-hearing conference, order the transcript within 5 days after the conference.
 When the order says there will not be a pre-hearing conference, order the transcript within 5 days from the date of that order.

-- In all other civil cases, the Court of Special Appeals will send an order stating if there will be a pre-hearing conference or other alternative dispute resolution.
+- In all other civil cases, the Appellate Court of Maryland will send an order stating if there will be a pre-hearing conference or other alternative dispute resolution.
 If there is a pre-hearing conference, order the transcript within 10 days after date of the order the court will issue after the conference.
 When the order says there will not be a pre-hearing conference, order the transcript within 10 days from the date of that order.

 A brief is a written document where you explain what you agree or disagree with about the circuit court’s decision.
 The Court will mail a notice to each party stating the deadline to file briefs.
-The person who filed the appeal, called the appellant, must file a brief within 40 days of when the case record is received by the Court of Special Appeals.
+The person who filed the appeal, called the appellant, must file a brief within 40 days of when the case record is received by the Appellate Court of Maryland.
 The other parties who did not appeal, called the appellees, may then file a response brief within 30 days after the filing of the appellant’s brief.
 An appellee is not required to file a response to an informal brief.
 If the appellee does file a response brief, the appellant may file a reply brief.

 Formal briefs must follow specific formatting, style, and legal writing rules.
 In civil cases, the brief must also be accompanied by a record extract.
 This is a collection of documents and parts of the transcript necessary to help the Court decide the main issues in the appeal.
 An explanation and example of a brief and extract is in this guide.